2021 Kia Soul Trim Levels with Comparisons & Configurations.

 By the end of this review, you should have a clearer idea of which 2021 Kia Soul trim level is the right one for you.
 So be sure to hang in until the very last word.

-Compare the 2021 Kia Soul LX vs S Trim Levels.
-What is the Difference?
+Compare the 2021 Kia Soul LX vs S Trims.
+What is the difference?

 Let us begin this trim level comparison by going over the LX and S trim levels.
 The base LX trim comes in your choice of six interior body paint colors and two interior color options.
 When the rear seat is left upright, there are 24.2 cubic feet of cargo space.
 Fold the rear seats down in order to max this number out to 62.1 cubes.